-- I. Course: HIST 1301: United States History I - a.
-Description: This course is a survey of United States history up to 1876.
+I. Course: HIST 1302: United States History II

+a.
+Description: This course is a survey of United States history from 1876 to the present.
 The course may examine such topics as the major cultural, economic, diplomatic, political, and social trends in the United States.
 The overall emphasis will be on understanding and interpreting history more than just the memorization of dates.